ds300/derivablejs/README.md

 ---

-Havelock believes:

- - in the fundamental interconnectedness of all things.
+Havelock believes in the fundamental interconnectedness of all things, and embodies an holistic approach to state management which could drastically simplify your code and eliminate a whole class of easy-to-make-and-hard-to-fix bugs.
- - that Functional Reactive Streams are incapable of adroitly modeling continuous application state.
- - that 'cursor'-based immutable-state-at-the-top libraries are a good idea but unnecessarily restrictive.

-Thus Havelock provides a novel immutable-state-anywhere model which allows arbitrary acyclic derivation structures to be computed lazily and reacted to eagerly.
-It maintains state consistency at all times and requires no manual memory management.
-It's a mere 3.6kB of pure distilled awesome and you'll wonder how you ever lived without it.
+It does this by providing a novel composable model of continuous state.
+[Reactive streams](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) compose only discretely, which can lead to state inconsistency, while ['cursor'-based models of state](http://omniscientjs.github.io/) are continuous but disallow composition, which severely limits the design space you get to work in.
+Havelock is the best of both worlds; allowing arbitrary composition while maintaining consistency at all times.
+It makes an adroit partner to streams and a powerful generalization of cursor-based state.

+It's only about 3.6kB and chock-full of awesomesauce so why not give it a try.

 [![Join the chat at https://gitter.im/ds300/havelock](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ds300/havelock?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![npm version](https://badge.fury.io/js/havelock.svg)](http://badge.fury.io/js/havelock)